2016 Conservative Party leadership election: Background

 A Leave win was announced on the morning of 24 June 2016, and Cameron announced shortly afterward that he would be stepping down.
 He said that he would continue in post while the leadership election was ongoing, with the new leader to be in place in time for the party conference in October.
 However, the way in which events unfolded resulted in his much earlier departure.

 The campaign was framed by whether candidates had supported Remain or Leave; initial speculation by some analysts was that a Leave supporter would be more likely to win.
-Based on media speculation, the front runners on 29 June were Boris Johnson (Leave) and Theresa May (Remain), with Johnson the early favourite.
+Based on media speculation, the front runners on 29 June were Boris Johnson (Leave) and Theresa May (Remain), with Johnson the early favorite.
 Johnson's candidacy was expected to be supported by Michael Gove, the two having worked together for Leave through the referendum campaign, as well as by Andrea Leadsom.
 However, earlier that week, May was leading by a narrow margin in opinion polls commissioned by The Times and by The Independent.

-Gove, previously seen as a key ally of the Johnson campaign, announced his own candidacy three hours before nominations closed, stating that he had reluctantly come to the conclusion that Johnson could not "provide the leadership or build the team for the task ahead."
+Gove, previously seen as a key ally of the Johnson campaign, announced his own candidacy three hours before nominations closed, stating that he had reluctantly come to the conclusion that Johnson could not "provide the leadership or build the team for the task ahead".
 Johnson subsequently withdrew from the leadership race.
-The Telegraph stated that Gove's actions in undermining Johnson's leadership aspirations constituted "the most spectacular political assassination in a generation."
+The Telegraph stated that Gove's actions in undermining Johnson's leadership aspirations constituted "the most spectacular political assassination in a generation".
 Gove's move was compared to the betrayals of fiction with, for example, Johnson's father, Stanley Johnson, quoting "Et tu, Brute?".
 Some of Johnson's allies subsequently began shifting their support to May, because they perceived a "systematic and calculated plot" by Gove to remove their candidate from the race.

 By 5 July 2016, Gove was in a distant third place in the leadership race based on the number of endorsements received from other MPs.
 He was eliminated in the second MPs' ballot.

 A post-contest analysis in The Daily Telegraph noted that the £275,000 contributions to Theresa May's campaign "dwarfed her rivals", and Cameron's original honours list contained the names of two major Conservative party donors who supported her campaign.